NorSC/supervisor-search/_supervisors/fatih-tuysuz.md

   Thursdays - 13:00 - 14.30

-  I will be available in my office on Wednesday 29th September 1-2.30 pm and on Thursday 30th September 1-2.30pm.
+  I will be available in my office on Wednesdays, 1-2.30 pm and on Thursdays, 1-2.30pm.
 You can also contact me via email to arrange an appointment outside these times.
 research_group: Cyber Security and Network Systems
 research_themes:
   - Computer Networks